Icinga/icinga2/doc/06-distributed-monitoring.md

 [root@icinga2-master1.localdomain /]# vim /etc/icinga2/zones.conf

 //...
 object Endpoint "icinga2-agent1.localdomain" {
-  host = "192.168.56.111" // The master actively tries to connect to the agent log_duration = 0
+  // The master actively tries to connect to the agent host = "192.168.56.111"

+  // Disable the replay log for command endpoint agents log_duration = 0
 }

 object Endpoint "icinga2-agent2.localdomain" {
-  host = "192.168.56.112" // The master actively tries to connect to the agent log_duration = 0
+  // The master actively tries to connect to the agent host = "192.168.56.112"

+  // Disable the replay log for command endpoint agents log_duration = 0
 }
 ```